J-O-B/manage-my-web/readme.md

 Welcome to Manage My Web, an eCommerce website that offers web design, development and SEO products both as individual products, as well as subscription based services.

-For this project, I wanted to create the foundations of a project I could continue to develop after finishing my work with Code Institute.
-This platform has all of the features
+For this project, I wanted to create the MVP (minimum viable product) of a project I could possibly continue to develop after finishing my studies with
+Code Institute.

 Further specific information on this project can be found below: